December strikes: Both sides need to work ‘quickly’ to end strikes

 One is with Network Rail, where the RMT represents around 20,000 signallers and maintenance workers.
 The other is with the Rail Delivery Group (RDG), where it represents about 20,000 workers at 14 train companies.

+He said he believed most people recognised that the way people use the railway had changed as passenger numbers and revenue were still down on pre-pandemic levels, leaving many firms in the industry with a hole in their finances.

+"We need to make sure that colleagues across the country get a fair pay rise that is balanced by a sensible set of reforms that make sure that the railway is safeguarded for the future," he added.

-Along with the pay rises, Network Rail, which owns and operates the tracks across Britain, offered its staff other benefits including discounted rail travel for family and friends.
+Along with pay rises, Network Rail, which owns and operates the tracks across Britain, offered its staff other benefits including discounted rail travel for family and friends.

 But the deal also depended on big changes to working practices in its maintenance teams, which would involve 1,900 job losses, though Network Rail has insisted this could be achieved by voluntary means.